 During the 60s and 70s, in a period of sexual revolution and freedom, the fetish rubber and rainwear enthusiasts were able to find each other through gathering and meetings.
 The Mackintosh Society was one of the first British fetish societies, started in 1969 by six men who enjoyed rubber and Mackintosh rainwear.
 The unique focus of this club resulted in a quick increase in members coming from all over the world, and the name was changed to the International Mackintosh Society.
 Many couples attended the regular meetings and the Society started published a magazine mostly showing pictures from members.
 Below the cover of the Mackintosh Society Magazine from April 1979:

 Besides the Mackintosh Society Magazine a range of other raincoat focused magazines came around including Girl Mack, Proof, Rain, Rainwear Review, and Weather Vain magazine.
 These magazines published information about the specific subgroups, letters sent in by readers, stories revolving around raincoats, they gave tips on new products and maintenance of older products, and mostly published tons of photos from readers showing off their outfits.
 Another famous fetish magazine, AtomAge, published by designer John Sutcliffe, regularly showed people in rubber Mackintosh raincoats in its publications although the target audience was wider than just “maccers” and raincoat enthusiasts.
+Notice how the SBR Mackintosh raincoats are overrepresented in these magazines, as this material not only had the distinct smell of a rubberized Mac but also the look and feel of rubber.
+While one can make the case SBR stands for the material used, styrene-butadiene rubber, it quickly became better known as “Shiny Black Rubber” or “Smooth Black Rubber”.
 Below some examples of these magazines.